-Our doctoral program in physical therapy recruits and selects highly-qualified individuals from the civilian sector to join the military and become officers in the US Army or the US Navy.
+Our top-ranked physical therapy doctoral program recruits and selects highly-qualified individuals from the civilian sector to join the military and become officers in the US Army or the US Navy.
 Our program also selects applicants from within the active duty and reserve forces to transfer into our program from other military occupational specialties.
-Following initial entry training, these officers engage in 30 months of rigorous academic coursework and clinical internships.
-Upon graduation, our graduates are well-prepared to serve in two unique professions - as an active-duty military officer and as a highly-trained physical therapist.
+Following basic officer initial entry training, these officers engage in 30 months of entry-level physical therapy training to receive the doctorate of physical therapy degree (DPT).
+Upon graduation, our graduates are well-prepared to serve in two unique professions - as an active-duty officer and as a military physical therapist.

-The purpose of this site is to provide prospective students and academic counselors information on our CAPTE accredited DPT program.
-It also gives information to current military physical therapists and alumni with a resource about post-professional courses sponsored by the Army, Navy or Air Force.
+The purpose of this site is to provide prospective DPT students information on our CAPTE accredited DPT program.
+It also gives information to current military physical therapists and alumni with a resource about continuing education courses sponsored by the Army, Navy or Air Force.

 U.S. Army-Baylor University Doctoral Program in Physical Therapy